mayaanne/foundations/week-1/core-introduce-yourself.md

 ### Learning Competencies
 By the end of this exercise, you will:

-- Have a sense of who you are on this learning journey with.
+- Have a sense of who you are on this learning journey.
 - Shared something about your learning journey